This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Make Ahead Instructions: Season and sear the meat and chop all the vegetables.
-Layer everything in the crock pot as directed, cover and refrigerate.
-In the morning, you can just place the pot right into the unit and set it to cook all day.
-You will need to add 15-30 minutes to the cook time since you’re starting from cold.
+- Make-ahead: Season and sear the meat, chop vegetables, and layer in the slow cooker insert.
+Cover and refrigerate overnight.
+In the morning, add 15-30 minutes to the cook time since you’re starting from cold.

-- Fridge storage: Store leftovers in an airtight container in the fridge for up to 3-4 days.
-Reheat in the microwave.
+- Fridge storage: Store leftovers in an airtight container for up to 3-4 days.

-- Freezer storage: To freeze leftovers, cool completely and freeze meat and veggies in a freezer container for up to 3 months.
-Freeze the gravy separately in a freezer bag.
-Thaw everything in the fridge overnight.
-The gravy should be reheated in a small saucepan on the stove while the meat and vegetables can be reheated in the microwave.
+- Freezer storage: Cool completely.
+Freeze meat and vegetables in a freezer container for up to 3 months.
+Freeze gravy separately.
+Thaw in the fridge overnight.
+Reheat gravy on the stove and meat in the microwave.

 Nutrition